-I would have never thought that I would be starting my 200HR yoga teacher certificate in the midst of this year.
-Besides living through pandemic and open myomectomy surgery that restricted my physical activity for a few months I got a chance to start working on one of my goals when I least expected it.
+Who would have thought that I would be starting my 200HR Yoga Teacher certification in the midst of this (what else can happen) year?
+Besides living through a pandemic, my husband’s job loss, and open myomectomy surgery that restricted my physical activity for a few months, the Universe gave me a chance to start working on one of my goals when I least expected it.

-The first book I read about yoga was called “Hatha Yoga” written by Eva Ruchpaul who was one of the first female yogis in Europe.
+I remember I discovered yoga at a very young age.
+My grandmother had a book called “Hatha Yoga” written by Eva Ruchpaul who was one of the first female yogis in Europe.
 After reading the book I started doing some poses at home and I found them enjoyable.
-However, life took me to some other direction so I forgot about my yoga practise until I came to Dubai.
+However, life took me to some other direction so I forgot about my yoga practice until I came to Dubai.

-Last year in August I decided to go back to the studio and I didn’t regret it.
-I organized my time and went to classes after work or during the weekends.
+In August I organized my time and went to classes after work or during the weekends.
 After a few classes I already noticed that I am getting stronger, more flexible and relaxed.
 When I couldn’t go to the studio, I would do some poses at home on my terrace, especially during lockdown when the studio was closed for a couple of weeks due to COVID-10 pandemic.

-Last month marketing team in my company asked me to do a yoga class for our employees for International Yoga Day – 21 June.
+Last month the marketing team in my company asked me to do a yoga class for our employees for International Yoga Day – 21 June.
 Although I don’t have the experience in leading classes, I decided to do it and I loved it.
-So, when my yoga teacher suggested me to start a yoga teaching certificate, I thought why not.
-Yoga is not only about flexibility and poses, but it is also much more than it and I can slowly start to build my path, understand the philosophy behind it, learn about anatomy and teaching styles and later when I am able to exercise again, I will further work on my asanas.
-So, let this journey begin.
+So, when my yoga teacher suggested me to start a yoga teaching certificate, I thought why not?!